Multimodal Automated Fact-Checking: A Survey: Challenges and Future Directions

 \paragraph{Multimodal evidence retrieval.} Evidence retrieval for audio and video fact-checking remains a major challenge.
 Different to other modalities, they cannot be easily searched on the web or social media networks~\citep{silverman2013verification}.
-Fact-checking organizations advise starting simple when fact-checking videos, e.g.\ looking for anything in the video that seems to be obviously manipulated.
-Moreover, fact-checkers often use text (e.g.\ descriptions, tags) accompanying videos to find evidence~\citep{silverman2013verification}.
-Reverse video search engines, e.g.\ Google Lens or TinEye, require screenshots from the video as input -- and they can fail easily if a screenshot of the wrong timeframe is provided.
-A dedicated adversary can therefore render current tools very difficult to use.
+Fact-checkers often use text accompanying the videos to find evidence~\citep{silverman2013verification}.
+Reverse image search engines, e.g.\ Google Lens or TinEye, require screenshots from the video as input -- and thus require the correct timeframe, which can be challenging to extract.
+A dedicated adversary can render current tools very difficult to use.
+Very often evidence for image or audio fact-checking is retrieved using text accompanying them , e.g.\ metadata, social media comments, or captions~\citep{Gupta13, HuhLOE18, Muller-BudackTD20, DBLP:conf/asru/KopevAKN19}.
+While incorporating the textual information and the other modality (e.g. audio/image) in retrieval would provide more information, this is missing currently.
+How to best retrieve evidence data that is non-textual or has a different modality than the claim, also remains a challenge.

-\paragraph{Multiple dimensions: Multilinguality and multimodality.} While there is increasing work on multilingual fact-checking~\citep{gupta-srikumar-2021-x, Shahi2020FakeCovidA, HammouchiG22}, it is mostly limited to text-only benchmarks and models.
-Surveying benchmarks for different pipeline steps (Figure~\ref{fig:overviewtask}), we found limited multimodal datasets for non-English languages (see Tables~\ref{tab:datasets_claim_detection} and~\ref{tab:manipulation_fabric_ooc}).
+\paragraph{ Multilinguality and multimodality.} While there is increasing work on multilingual fact-checking~\citep{gupta-srikumar-2021-x, Shahi2020FakeCovidA, HammouchiG22}, it is mostly limited to text-only benchmarks and models.
+Surveying benchmarks for different pipeline stages (Figure~\ref{fig:overviewtask}), we found limited multimodal datasets for non-English languages (see Table~\ref{tab:manipulation_fabric_ooc}).
 Previous work on multilingual multimodality shows that training and testing on English data alone introduces biases, as models fail to capture concepts and images prevalent in other languages and cultures~\citep{liu-etal-2021-visually}.
 Moreover, some types of multimodal misinformation exploit cross-lingual sources to mislead, e.g.\ images or videos from non-English newspapers appearing as out-of-context data for English multimodal misinformation~\citep{silverman2013verification}.
-To prevent false conclusions and biases, it is thus necessary to take an approach that is both multimodal \textit{and} multilingual ~\citep{ruder-etal-2022-square}.
+To prevent false conclusions and biases, it is thus necessary to take approaches that are both multimodal \textit{and} multilingual ~\citep{ruder-etal-2022-square}.
+Construction of large-scale multimodal, multilingual AFC datasets would facilitate futures research in this direction, similar to benchmarks and shared tasks created for automated fact-checking tasks in English~\citep{thorne-etal-2018-fact, Facitfy23}.